abhrasky/Python-Ardiuno-Serial-communication/README.md

 data.

 User instruction:
+1. Install python packages : pyserial,pandas and numpy using pip install

-1. Place your .csv file and serialCom.py code in same folder
+2. Place your .csv file and serialCom.py code in same folder
-2. Upload serial_read_write.ino code to your ardiuno board
+3. Upload serial_read_write.ino code to your ardiuno board
-3. Check the port same in the ardiuno IDE
+4. Check the port same in the ardiuno IDE
-4. Open serailCom.py file in any python IDE
+5. Open serailCom.py file in any python IDE
-5. Change the present port name given in the code with your port name where ardiuno is connected
+6. Change the present port name given in the code with your port name where ardiuno is connected
-6. Run the python code and check
+7. Run the python code and check

 * Note:
 1. .CSV file must contain a column named 'A' where data are stored in number format